KwamzCodes/System-Dashboard-PS/README.md

 ### Styling with CSS

-I created a separated CSS file and linked it to the HTML file using this syntax:
+Create a separate CSS file and link it to the HTML file using this syntax:

 ```html
 <link rel="stylesheet" href="style.css"
 ```

-In the CSS file, I styled the page to my preference.
+In the CSS file, style the page to your preference.
 I animated the background and gave it a dark-blue futuristic theme.

 ![Image 08-08-2025 at 18.17.jpeg](Screenshots/Image_08-08-2025_at_18.17.jpeg)

 ### Automation with Task Scheduler

-- In my task scheduler, under the actions section in the top right panel.
-I chose **“Create Basic Task”**
+- In the task scheduler, under the actions section in the top right panel.
+Choose **“Create Basic Task”**

 ![Image 08-08-2025 at 18.21.jpeg](Screenshots/Image_08-08-2025_at_18.21.jpeg)

-- In the “Create Basic Task” menu , I gave the script I want to automate a name.
+- In the “Create Basic Task” menu , give the script you want to automate a name.

 ![Image 08-08-2025 at 18.23.jpeg](Screenshots/Image_08-08-2025_at_18.23.jpeg)

-- Now in the “Trigger” menu, I was asked when i want to start the automation.
-I chose daily to always get real-time and updated data.
-Since I chose daily, I set the time to when the automation should start.
+- Now in the “Trigger” menu, you will be asked when you want to start the automation.
+Choose daily to always get real-time and updated data.
+You will then be given the option set the time to when the automation should start.

 ![Image 08-08-2025 at 18.27.jpeg](Screenshots/Image_08-08-2025_at_18.27.jpeg)

 ![Image 08-08-2025 at 18.29.jpeg](Screenshots/Image_08-08-2025_at_18.29.jpeg)

-- The “Action” menu is what you want the task to do, I chose to “start a program” since we are dealing with a script here.
+- The “Action” menu is what you want the task to do, choose “start a program” since we are dealing with a script here.

 ![Image 08-08-2025 at 18.31.jpeg](Screenshots/Image_08-08-2025_at_18.31.jpeg)

-- In the “Start a Program” menu, i entered Powershell as the script I want to run.
-In the “Add arguments” text bar, I wrote a script to bypass or ignore every restrictions to be able to run the script successfully.
+- In the “Start a Program” menu, enter powershell as the script you want to run.
+In the “Add arguments” text bar, write a script to bypass or ignore every restrictions to be able to run the script successfully.

 Syntax: